 I really like the addition of marzipan in these scones.
 A lot of the time scones can be a little bland even though they may have currents or some other fruit.
 The marzipan is uplifted even more with the addition of almond extract and gives the base dough a really good flavor.

 The tartness of the cranberries melds very well with the almond base and I usually have marzipan on hand this time of year.
+You can substitute dried cranberries when fresh ones are no loner available.

 I will be experimenting with this recipe and adding other fruits to it to see what I can come up with.